Postgraduate Courses

 On successful completion of the course, students will be able to:

 - 1.Demonstrate knowledge and understanding of an independent research project carried out under the supervision of a faculty member.
-(Only one independent studies course may be used to satisfy the course equirements for any postgraduate program.)

 - COMP 6990MPhil Thesis ResearchDescriptionMaster's thesis research supervised by a faculty member.
 A successful defense of the thesis leads to Pass.
 No course credit is assigned.Intended Learning Outcomes